k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * DNS Record

-Once the setup finishes (it may take several minutes) - and before you can create a new space - a few steps need to be taken:
+Once the setup process is complete (it may take a few minutes minutes) - and before you can create a new space - a few steps need to be taken:

 * Load the downloaded docker images